Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: A General Non-Asymptotic LIL for Scalar Processes

 where we have suppressed the dependence of $\ell_\rho(v)$ on $\alpha, h$ for brevity.
 Then, we have

 \end{theorem}

 We provide a full proof of Theorem~\ref{thm:scalar} in Section~\ref{sec:proof} below.
 Except for the unavoidable error probability $\delta$, we briefly elaborate on the other user-specified constants that appear in the statement of the theorem: \begin{enumerate} \item $\alpha > 1$ controls the spacing of ``intrinsic time'' or accumulated variance of the process $(S_t)_{t \geq 0}$.
 Heuristically, Theorem~\ref{thm:scalar} will be obtained by optimizing tight, linear boundaries on events of the form $\{ \alpha^k \leq V_t < \alpha^{k + 1} \}$. \item $\rho > 0$ gives the first ``intrinsic time'' at which our boundaries start depending on the variance process $(V_t)_{t \geq 0}$.
-When $0 \leq V_t < \rho$, the boundary will only depend on $\rho$. \item $h : \N \rightarrow \R_{>0}$ is a function satisfying $\sum_{k \geq 0}h(k)^{-1} \leq 1$. $h$ defines how much of the overall probability mass associated with failure (determined by $\delta$) to allocate to each event of the form $\{ \alpha^k \leq V_t < \alpha^{k + 1}\}$. \end{enumerate}
+When $0 \leq V_t < \rho$, the boundary will only depend on $\rho$. \item $h : \R_{\geq 0} \rightarrow \R_{>0}$ is a function satisfying $\sum_{k \geq 0}h(k)^{-1} \leq 1$. $h$ defines how much of the overall probability mass associated with failure (determined by $\delta$) to allocate to each event of the form $\{ \alpha^k \leq V_t < \alpha^{k + 1}\}$. \end{enumerate}

 In the above, we view the parameters $\rho,$ and $h$ as critical, since they directly affect the shape and validity of the bound, whereas we view $\alpha$ as less critical, as any small variation in $\alpha$ will only minimally affect the tightness of the bound in terms of constants.
 For example, a reasonable choice of this temporal spacing parameter is $\alpha = 1.05$. \citet{howard2021time} discuss reasonable choices for the function $h$, and we emphasize in the sequel the choice of $h(k) := (k + 1)^s \zeta(s)$, where $s > 1$ is a tuning parameter and $\zeta$ is the Riemann zeta function.
 This choice is of particular theoretical interest as it yields non-asymptotic rates that depend on $\log\log(V_t)$ (up to constants), thus allowing our bound to be viewed as a general, non-asymptotic version of the LIL.
 We in particular use this choice of $h$ in the proof of Corollary~\ref{cor:lil_scalar} in Subsection~\ref{subsec:scalar_LIL} below.
+We briefly state a corollary of the above theorem in the case of sub-Gamma processes, which may be of particular practical interest.